Child Support Enforcement Unit

 Who is Eligible for This Program?

-ALL families with children who are entitled to and in need of financial support from an absent parent are eligible for Child Support Enforcement services whether or not they receive Public Aid.
+ALL families with children who are entitled to financial support from an absent parent are eligible for Child Support Enforcement services whether or not they receive public assistance.
+Child support services are available to married, divorced and never married people.

-Both Public Aid recipients and non-Public Aid recipients apply for Child Support Services by calling the Illinois Department of Healthcare and Family Services.
+Both public aid recipients and non-public aid recipients apply for Child Support Services by calling the Illinois Department of Healthcare and Family Services (HFS) at 1-800-447-4278 or by applying online at www.childsupportillinois.com.

 The State's Attorney's Office and the Department of Healthcare and Family Services will use all available federal, state, and local resources in its attempt to locate an absent parent.